-Netflix's The Keepers is the kind of show that will stick with you long after you've finished watching.
-It recounts a case five decades in the making, beginning with the murder of Sister Cathy Cesnik in 1969, then broadening to the alleged sexual abuse that surrounded it.
-At the center of the docuseries is Father Joseph Maskell, the chaplain of Baltimore's Archbishop Keough — an all-girls Catholic high school where Cesnik had worked.
-And, as The Keepers digs deeper into Cesnik's story, viewers will undoubtedly be wondering if Father Joseph Maskell is still alive.
+Netflix's The Keepers examines a case five decades in the making, beginning with the murder of Sister Cathy Cesnik in 1969 then broadening to examine the alleged sexual abuse that may have led to her death.
+At the center of the docuseries is Father Joseph Maskell, the chaplain of Baltimore's Archbishop Keough — an all-girls Catholic high school where Cesnik worked.

 As reported by the Huffington Post, Cesnik went missing in 1969.
-Jean Wehner, then a 16-year-old junior at Keough, claimed that Father Maskell had taken her to see Cesnik's body before it was discovered by hunters in January 1970.
-Wehner claimed that she had stooped down to sweep maggots from Cesnik's face when Maskell allegedly told her, "You see what happens when you say bad things about people?"
-The allegation was initially dismissed because maggots are not usually present in cold November temperatures, but an autopsy later showed there were, in fact, maggots in Cesnik's throat, according to the Huffington Post.
+Jean Wehner, then a 16-year-old junior at Keough, claimed that Maskell took her to see Cesnik's body before it was discovered by hunters in January 1970.
+Wehner also alleged that when she stooped down to sweep maggots from Cesnik's face, Maskell said "You see what happens when you say bad things about people?"
+The allegation was initially dismissed because maggots are not usually present in cold November temperatures, but an autopsy later showed there were, in fact, maggots in Cesnik's throat.
 According to the Archdiocese of Baltimore's website, "When suspicions arose regarding Maskell in 1994, he was interviewed by the police and also by The Baltimore Sun about the allegations of sexual abuse and also about the murder of Sr. Cathy."
 He was never charged in connection with any of these allegations and a recent sample taken posthumously of his DNA did not match crime scene evidence, according to The Baltimore Sun.

 In 1994, Wehner and Teresa Lancaster, another former student, filed a civil lawsuit against Maskell.
-Wehner had relied heavily on repressed memories she'd only recently uncovered, and at the time, that concept was met with major backlash.
+Wehner relied heavily on repressed memories she'd only recently uncovered, but that concept was met with scrutiny at the time.
 Ultimately, the judge ruled that recovered memories could not restart Maryland's three-year statute of limitations, and in 1995, the case was thrown out.